arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/VPC/README.md

 * Security groups can't span VPCs

+## Terminology
-## What are the components of Amazon VPC
+### Amazon VPC components

 * A Virtual Private Cloud: A logically isolated virtual network in the AWS cloud.
 You define a VPC’s IP address space from ranges you select.
 * Subnet: range of IP addresses in your VPC, where you can place groups of isolated resources.
 * Internet Gateway: give resources access to&from the internet.
-* NAT Gateway: give private resources outbound access to the internet.
+* NAT Gateway: an aws managed NAT service (more availability&bandwidth, less admin).
 Instances remain hidden behind the NAT.
+* NAT instance: regular instance that you configure to provide NATing (e.g, from aws community AMIs)
 * Virtual private gateway: The Amazon VPC side of a VPN connection.
 * Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
 * VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.